-The following members of staff teach on the course regularly and can be approached to supervise dissertation projects (availability may change from year to year).
+The following members of staff regularly teach on this course and can be approached to supervise the dissertation research project during the course (availability may vary from year to year).

 Adrian Burgess, PhD (Professor) – Current research interests: neural correlates (e.g., EEG activity patterns) of consciousness, functional connectivity, the effect of mobile telephones on the brain.